douglasgscofield/dispersalDiversity/README.md

 For producing plots, many find aesthetic colour choices to be available through palettes in the `RColorBrewer` package.  `membershipPlot` (see below) will use this package if it is available.
-You may already have it installed, and the metadata for `dispersalDiversity` lists it as a suggested package.
-If it is not installed, get it from CRAN:
+If it is not installed, get it from CRAN with:

 ```R
 install.package("RColorBrewer")